 - Non-Action Big Bad: She's the primary antagonist of the first part of the arc, but never leaves the hive.
 She can sense nen, but cannot use it herself.

 - No Name Given: Justified since the Ants didn't have an understanding of the concept of names till her human-based offspring started learning it.
-While her children received names of their own, she never thought to give one to herself.
+While she would later name the Royal Guards and King, she never thought to give one to herself.

 - Wacky Cravings: Fish, centipedes, people...

-Voiced by: Kouki Uchiyama (Japanese), Max Mittelman (English)
+Voiced by: Kōki Uchiyama (Japanese), Max Mittelman (English)

 When a Chimera Ant Queen has gestated enough, she will give birth to the King—the strongest Ant possible, gifted with all of the best traits possible.